C-57D: Model kits

 The C-57D was recreated as a large-scale miniature kit by Polar Lights in 2001 and was labeled as being a 1:72 scale, injection-molded, all-plastic model kit, which is 28 in, a scale of 168 ft in diameter; 1:72 is a standard international plastic aircraft model scale.
 The kit included complete "under the dome" interior crew and command cabin details, including an additional clear top dome for showing off the starship's interior.
 Some fans and modelers have reported inconsistencies in the model's scale; for example, measurements of the included small Robby the Robot model indicate the kit is actually in a nonstandard kit scale of 1:56, giving the saucer's actual size as being 130 ft.

 Polar Lights reissued the kit in a new box shape and with new box art in 2009, adding new figures of the starship's crew, Dr. Morbius' daughter Altaira and the monster from the Id.
 In 2013 Polar Lights issued two new, smaller 1:144 scale injection-molded plastic model C-57D kits: one kit features only the starship itself with no extras apart from its deployed central landing pedestal and ramps, while the other showcases a complete electronic lighting system for displaying the starship's "in flight" faster-than-light drive engine.

-Over the years, various small "garage kit" model companies in both the U. S. and Japan have produced kits or finished desktop models of the saucer in a variety of sizes/scales, using both vacuformed plastic and spin-cast resin parts, sometime both in combination.
+Over the years, various small "garage kit" model companies in both the United States and Japan have produced kits or finished desktop models of the saucer in a variety of sizes/scales, using both vacuum formed plastic and spin-cast resin parts, sometime both in combination.
 Aftermarket interior detail decals and photo-etched metal detail parts, and interior and drive-engine lighting kits have been produced for use with the Polar Lights C-57D kits.

-In 2012 and 2013, a limited run 1/300 scale (6" in diameter) C-57D reproduction was offered for sale only through eBay; it was turned on a lathe from a solid piece of billet aluminum stock; it came with no display stand, gangway, conveyor ramps, or central landing pedestal.
+In 2012 and 2013, a limited run 1/300 scale (6 inches diameter) C-57D reproduction was offered for sale only through eBay; it was turned on a lathe from a solid piece of billet aluminum stock; it came with no display stand, gangway, conveyor ramps, or central landing pedestal.